-This is the first post in a series on income and wealth inequality in the United States.
-This topic has been gaining mainstream popularity, with books like Capital in the Twenty-First Century (Piketty, 2013) selling over 1.5 million copies.
+Income and wealth inequality has been getting mainstream attention, with books like Capital in the Twenty-First Century (Piketty, 2013) selling over 1.5 million copies.
 This post presents some basic facts about the distribution of income and wealth over the past 15 years.

 A common “fact” mentioned in discussions on income inequality is that the average CEO makes over 200 times as much as the median worker (see glassdoor for one such example).